Aggressive Forgiveness

-God loves us.
-This is something I was taught from a very young age.
+I was taught that God loves us from a very young age.
 But how much does God love us?
 Aggressively!

 When I bump into someone, it is, “I’m sorry.”
-This is a polite acceptable apology usually returned with “It’s okay.”
+This polite, acceptable apology is usually returned with “It’s okay.”
 The forgiveness involved here is indifferent.
 It does not take much time or emotional effort on my part.
 It happens.

 But God’s forgiveness is aggressive.
 He knew we would sin.
 He knew how stubborn I was going to be.
-He knew that I am headstrong and determined.
+He knew that I was headstrong and determined.
 He knows all of my weaknesses.
 But he wanted to forgive me.
 So long ago, before I or my parents or even my great great great grandparents were born, he sent his son to die for my sins.
-Jesus came, willingly, to die for all of our sins.
+Jesus came willingly to die for all of our sins.
 Why?
 So that God could forgive us of our sins.
 That is aggressive forgiveness.
-He found a way to forgive me and restore me to the position of intimacy with him.
+He found a way to forgive me and restore me to intimacy with him.

-Sometimes we see God’s judgment and his might and power and we tremble.
+Sometimes, we see God’s judgment and might and power, and we tremble.
 He is a majestic being.
-In Revelation he is depicted as the Lion of Judah.
-He is shown on the throne with gem hues of amber and flame.
-He is shown on the throne with lightning flashing and thunder crashing.
+In Revelation, he is depicted as the Lion of Judah.
+He is shown on the throne with gem hues of amber and flame, lightning flashing, and thunder crashing.
 He is awesome.

-He is like Aslan, from C.S.
+He is like Aslan from C.S.
 Lewis’s Narnia books.
-He is majestic but I am not afraid.
-I am respectful of his power but I trust him not to hurt me.
-He roars but he is gentle and loving.
-He can be dangerous and he has fierce looks but he protects me every day.
+He is majestic, but I am not afraid.
+I respect his power, but I trust him not to hurt me.
+He roars, but he is gentle and loving.
+He can be dangerous and has fierce looks, but he protects me daily.
 He loves me with aggressive forgiveness, the very definition of grace.

 Romans 5:20-21 But sin didn’t, and doesn’t, have a chance in competition with the aggressive forgiveness we call grace.